vibhu13/PrimeNumberCount/README.md

 # PrimeNumberCount
+This has 3 packages batching, sequential and fair.

 Java Multithreaded Code to count Total Prime Numbers till 100M.
 This Experiment WAS Done using 10 Threads.

 Sequential Processing